Bardolph-Automation-Inc/bardolph/README.md

 1. Easy-to-use web server.
 1. Flow of control, such as loops, branching, and subroutines.
 1. Mathematical expressions.
-1. Support for devices that aren't bulbs.
+1. Support for devices that aren't bulbs (I don't own anything but bulbs).

 ## Project Name Source
 [Bardolph](https://en.wikipedia.org/wiki/Bardolph_(Shakespeare_character)) was